BitCashCF/cpp-maker/README.md

 maker
 =====

 Maker is a prototyping build system that adds a simple layer between CMake and the project.
 The design goal is to make setting up PoC and hobby project extremely fast.
-Creating a project fropm scratch with a handful of apps and libs and tests should only take a few minutes from idea to build.
+Creating a project from scratch with a handful of apps and libs and tests should only take a few minutes from idea to build.

 Please see testproject for an example of all currently implemented features (no protobud protocols in there yet).